 There would then be arguments about who would keep that valuable revenue from the bets.
 This problem doesn’t exist as long as states maintain their markets within their own borders.

-How do States Know if you are in their Borders?
+How do States Know if you are within their Borders?

 If you are not using an app and accessing a sportsbook through a web browser, you may have to download a geolocation app.
 One of the most popular ones you might want to try is GeoComply.